Gadicuz/jsvrx/README.md

 `AjvDataValidtor` is a `DataValidator` interface implementation using [Ajv](https://ajv.js.org/).

-Create new `AjvDataValidator` instance with `ajv.Options` or pass an `ajv` instace as the constructor's parameter.
+Create a new `AjvDataValidator` instance with `ajv.Options` or pass an `ajv` instace as the constructor's parameter.

 ```typescript
 import ajv from 'ajv';